PicturElements/lib/pkg/request/docs/asset-loader.md

 ### untilIdle
 Returns a promise that resolves once the loader is idle, primarily meant to be used with `await` for sleep functionality.
 The resolved value is the time, in milliseconds, that has elapsed between invocation and resolve.

+### isEnqueued `(fileName) -> boolean`
+Returns true if a request is currently enqueued with the same file name. fileName will be processed within this function

 ---

 ## Internal methods